When is the race on?

 Should I wear my number on the front or the back?

 Your race number should always be worn on the front, on your singlet/t-shirt, not on your shorts.
 This will facilitate the reading of the chip at the finish line thus giving you an accurate time.

 What happens when I cross the finish line?

-Please proceed immediately through the finish tunnel where you will receive your ‘goodie bag’ (including your dry fit t-shirt).
+Please proceed immediately through the finish tunnel where you will receive your ‘goodie bag’ and your dry fit t-shirt.
 Do not hang around this area and please use bins to dispose of waste at all times.
 LEAVE NO TRACE.